markround/tiller/README.md

 ## Environment configuration

-These files are named after the environment variable `environment` that you pass in (using `docker run -e`, or from the command line) They define the templates to be parsed, where the generated configuration file should be installed, ownership and permission information, and a set of key:value pairs that are made available to the template.
+These files are named after the environment variable `environment` that you pass in (using `docker run -e`, or from the command line).
+They define the templates to be parsed, where the generated configuration file should be installed, ownership and permission information, and a set of key:value pairs that are made available to the template.

 Example: In your <environment>.yaml file, let's assume you want to define some parameters for an application.
 For example, assume you wanted to use a different MongoDB replica set name in your staging environment.
 Here's how you might set the replica set name in your `staging.yaml` environment file :